WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 then

-- any kind of auction that satisfies such preconditions, the provide to the auctioneer the same expected revenue
+- any kind of auction that satisfies such preconditions provides to the auctioneer the same expected revenue

-==this means that all the auctions that e have seen satisfy the preconditions, so all of them are equivalent from the point of view of the auctioneer.==
+==all the auctions that we have seen satisfy the preconditions, so all of them are equivalent from the point of view of the auctioneer.==

 ***things to think about for next lecture***

 - take the English auction, try to verify that the good is always allocated to the agent with the largest $v_i$.
-- try to think what is the amount of info that agents participating in auction are disclosing to the others in the different auctions we have seen.
+- try to think what is the amount of info that agents participating in auctions are disclosing to the others in the different auctions we have seen.

 this will show me why sealed bit auctions are very popular in real world scenarios.